datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 6. Configure Ambassador Cloud to access your cluster information and Kubernetes manifests from Git.

-    For the `manifest` text box, enter the relative path to your Kubernetes manifest files in your repository.
+    In the `manifest` text box, enter the relative path to your Kubernetes manifest files in your repository.

     Select the cluster you initialized in step 1 from the `cluster` dropdown.